cookiejar/cookietemple/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for COOKIETEMPLE
+about: Suggest an idea for this project
-title: 'TEMPLATENAME/COMMAND/CORE' Feature Request Title
+title: ''
 labels: ''
 assignees: ''